agrc/gis.utah.gov/about/policy/metadata/index.md

 This section should also contain a link to the corresponding [gis.utah.gov data page]({% link data/index.html %})

-Additionally, consider the questions presented above in the 'describe the data' section.
+Additionally, the description should address the questions presented above in the [describe your data](#describe-your-data) section.

 #### Credits (as in the source of the data)
 {: .text-left}

 This should cover who created the dataset and how you can get in contact with them.

-Consider the questions presented above in the 'allow for feedback and collaboration' section.
+The credits should address the questions presented above in the [establish contact info](#establish-contact-info) section.

 #### Use Limitations
 {: .text-left}